QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

+We will begin in Section~\ref{sec:hadrons} by discussing the structure of matter within the colliding hadrons and heavy nuclei at high energies.
+After a brief introduction to QCD and the associated parton picture of hadrons at high energies, we will focus our attention on what happens when the phase space density of partons in the wavefunctions of the colliding hadrons becomes large.
+Driving this physics is an emergent energy-dependent close packing ``saturation" scale $Q_S$~\cite{Gribov:1984tu}, which grows with energy and nuclear size, allowing for a systematic weak coupling description of the properties of saturated partons in high energy QCD.
+Specifically, we will discuss the CGC EFT, wherein the high energy hadron is described as a coherent state of static color sources and dynamical gluon fields.
+The saturation scale is manifest in the CGC EFT, allowing one to describe strongly correlated many-body parton correlations in the hadron wavefunctions~\cite{Gelis:2010nm,Kovchegov:2012mbw}.

-In Section~\ref{sec:CGC-EFT}, we motivate the construction of a QCD effective field theory (EFT) called the Color Glass Condensate (CGC), which describes many-body parton correlations in the hadron wavefunctions~\cite{Gelis:2010nm,Kovchegov:2012mbw}.
-A renormalization group (RG) framework~\cite{JalilianMarian:1997dw,Iancu:2000hn} allows one to study the energy evolution of parton many-body correlations as the hadron is boosted to higher energies.
-This RG framework is outlined in Section~\ref{sec:RG-EFT}.
+Non-perturbative soft modes of the high energy nuclei, their color charge distributions, and many-body correlations thereof, are represented by a density matrix at a given energy scale that is much smaller than those of the hard weakly coupled modes.
+While this non-perturbative density matrix has to be parametrized at the initial scale by physically plausible assumptions, a renormalization group (RG) framework~\cite{JalilianMarian:1997dw,Iancu:2000hn} allows one to study systematically the energy evolution of parton many-body correlations as the hadron is boosted to higher energies.

-Deeply inelastic scattering (DIS) of electrons off protons and nuclei is a powerful tool to probe the high energy structure of the latter.
-A ``dipole" model is discussed in Section~\ref{sec:DIS-dipole}, wherein the interplay between the size of the DIS quark-antiquark dipole and $Q_S$ is manifest in a phenomenon called ``geometrical scaling".

-The RG evolution of geometrical scaling is outlined in Section~\ref{sec:RG-GS}, which allows one to establish a strong correspondence between high energy QCD and universal features of reaction-diffusion processes.
-This correspondence may be particularly valuable in understanding hadron structure in rare events, such as those probed in high multiplicity hadron-hadron collisions.
-Finally Section~\ref{sec:CGC-art} summarizes the state-of-the-art on hadron structure in the CGC EFT.

-The structure of the high energy hadron in this effective field theory is a coherent state of static color sources and dynamical gluon fields.
-The formalism for multi-particle production and the very early time evolution of high occupancy parton matter called the Glasma~\cite{Lappi:2006fp} is spelt out in Section~\ref{sec:Glasma}.

-The general quantum field theory formalism for multi-particle production in the presence of strong time-dependent sources (with strength of order of the inverse coupling) is discussed in Section~\ref{sec:multi-particle}.
-Inclusive quantities such as multiplicities or energy densities, and their spacetime correlations, can be computed systematically in the Glasma in powers of the coupling $\alpha_S\ll 1$.
+In Section~\ref{sec:Glasma}, we will outline the problem of multi-particle production in quantum field theory in the presence of strong fields and discuss how this leads to a first principles description of the very early time evolution of the Glasma.
+Inclusive quantities such as multiplicities or energy densities, and their spacetime correlations, can be computed systematically in the Glasma in powers of the coupling $\alpha_S\ll 1$ at sufficiently high energy.
+At leading order in this power counting, the Glasma fields are highly occupied classical fields, with magnitude $1/\alpha_S$.